Madonna and contemporary arts: Collaborations with artists

-Madonna's friend Martin Burgoyne designed the cover art of "Burning Up" (1983), which featured a grid of twenty postage stamp-sized portraits of Madonna in every color of the rainbow.
-She also collaborated with her brother Christopher Ciccone, who became the art director of her tours Blond Ambition World Tour and The Girlie Show.
-Graffiti artist Michael Stewart appeared as a dancer in her debut music video "Everybody".
+Since her debut, she has worked with various visual artists.
+For instance, her friend Martin Burgoyne designed the cover art of "Burning Up" (1983), which featured a grid of twenty postage stamp-sized portraits of Madonna in every color of the rainbow, while graffiti artist Michael Stewart appeared as a dancer in her debut music video "Everybody".
+Her brother Christopher Ciccone also collaborated with her in her early career, including as the art director of her 1990's tours.

-Street artist Mr. Brainwash entered the music scene when Madonna commissioned him to design the cover art of Celebration, designing 15 different covers to the wide release, including singles, the video compilation, and a special edition vinyl.
-Brainwash worked again with Madonna, for the opening of her Hard Candy Fitness in Toronto, creating an 11-by-30-foot Madonna mural live on-site.
+Street artist Mr. Brainwash entered the music scene when Madonna commissioned him to design the cover art of Celebration, its video compilation, and a special edition vinyl.
 In 2017, Madonna invited Brazilian street artist Eduardo Kobra to paint two murals at the Mercy James Institute for Pediatric Surgery and Intensive Care.
-In 2012, she participated in a Madonna inspired contest sponsored by Johnnie Walker in Brazil, where she chose graffiti artist Simeone Sapienza to create the artwork of her single "Superstar".

-Brazilian visual artist Aldo Diaz was hired by Madonna to work on the covers of her single "Bitch I'm Madonna" and the Rebel Heart Tour, Madonna: Tears of a Clown's catalog and her official 2018 calendar.
-According to Artnet, American visual artist Marilyn Minter has collaborated with Madonna.
-She also made close collaborative with fine-art, portrait and fashion photographers.
+Brazilian visual artist Aldo Diaz was hired by Madonna for work on different projects, starting with the single "Bitch I'm Madonna" in 2015 and continuing through her official calendar of 2018.
+She also forged collaborative friendship with fine-art, portrait and fashion photographers.

 Footprints in the art scene

 Madonna has made several appearances on the art scene.
-In this regard, Kriston Capps from New York magazine said that "Madonna has arguably been edging around the corners of contemporary art her entire career".
+In this regard, Kriston Capps from New York magazine said that she "has arguably been edging around the corners of contemporary art her entire career".
 In 2016, Rain Embuscado from Artnet commented that she "has always had a hand in the art world".

-British art historian, John A. Walker has documented her life and career from the perspective of the arts.
+British art historian, John A. Walker documented her life and career from the perspective of the arts in the early 2000s.
 In 1990, the arts-based BBC1 series Omnibus broadcast a profile on Madonna, which was watched by 7.7 million people; slightly higher than the average audience of 3.1 million.